vigetlabs/microcosm/docs/api/microcosm.md

-Generates an effect based on the provided `config`. `options` passed as the second argument are sent into a effect's `setup` method and, if using a class, the constructor.
+Generates an effect based on the provided `config`. `options` passed as the second argument are sent into a effect's `setup` method and, if using a class, the constructor is instantiated with the provided options and associated repo.

 [See the documentation on effects](effects.md).